Displaced Topologies

 The Displaced Topologies collection explores the concept of belonging to disparate cultures within the context of storytelling, ancestry, deep history, displacement, borders, and both hard and soft man-made structures, as well as records of fractures, disintegration, and rebuilding.
 It gathers artworks that symbolize structures, documents, and humans connected by the conditions of migration, displacement, and cultural heterogeneity.

-My artistic research began by questioning whether an abstract visual language could be used to express a dichotomous cultural identity, which eventually evolved into a line of inquiry centred on migration.
-As displaced people, how do we create a sense of home and build community in foreign places?
+In this series of works, I use an abstract visual language to express a dichotomous cultural identity and to ponder the question: As displaced people, how do we create a sense of home and build community in foreign places?
 What is the contribution of displaced people to the future?

-The Displaced Topologies series aims to ponder these questions without the limitation of any one cultural gaze because I do not consider myself a Serbian artist in the Canadian diaspora or a Canadian artist with Serbian roots.
+Displaced Topologies defies the limitation of any one cultural gaze.
+I don’t consider myself a Serbian artist in the Canadian diaspora or a Canadian artist with Serbian roots.
 Creating art in this culturally ambiguous way is my assertion that the in-between state of the displaced is neither temporary nor a place of inadequacy.
 It is a generative space with tremendous potential for fostering communication in the multicultural future.

 Sediments of Time (2024-2025) is a group of canvas collage paintings on stretched canvases hung in a bricolage pattern.
-The wall of paintings is a metaphor for walls as transient structures encrusted with history.
-It represents the complex wall we carry within ourselves, formed by history, cultural identity, and hopes for the future.
-The works in this series interpret the internal displacement as dynamic, constantly folding and unfolding.
-I think of this work as psychological, archeological, and historical.
 The surface of the canvas is interrupted by tearing, fraying, and layering, evoking trauma but also breakthroughs and new perspectives.
 Three-dimensional forms of folded textiles are flattened into patterns through line drawing, repetition, collaging, and removing the shapes, which are positioned into a lineup of alphabet-like symbols that articulate dynamic gestures evocative of pictorial writing.
-The symbols appear to perform a linked dance or a ceremony.
-This process represents migrations as a motif rather than a singular event.

 The Four Buildings (2025) diptych references the roof shapes of four specific utilitarian buildings from my two homelands, suturing the distant cultures within a unified context.
 One pair of rooflines represents the travelling hubs I have frequented, both having the power to facilitate and disrupt migrations.
 The other pair represents the universities I have attended in the two countries, homes of enlightenment, disillusion, and activism.
 Each pair of buildings connects geographies and power structures of travel and education in Serbia and Canada in an upside-down way, as one may think of them being on opposite sides of the globe, world politics, and positions of power.

 Haphazard Structures (2024-2025) are mixed media drawings and embroidery on unframed raw canvas off-cuts.
 This body of work examines physical structures, such as buildings, and conceptual ones, such as bureaucratic structures, related to migrations.
-These constructs carry marks of disruptive events and slow decay that change them over time.
-The resulting haphazardness symbolizes the never-ending chain of destruction and rebuilding of a displaced life.
-While the use of frayed canvas remnants and the gesture of previously sewn and torn-off elements relate to the displacement events, the line drawings and embroidery serve as a slow, reverent observation of the cyclical making and remaking.
-This work historicizes lived experience and lends texture and encrustation of history to the original objects that inspired the work.
 The materials reflect my need for frugality and repurposing, and the scarcity mentality familiar to many migrants.
-The government seal on my immigration document is interpreted through unfinished embroidery, for which I used the thread from a big bag of embroidery floss remnants I inherited from my mother.
-This combination of materials is a symbolic continuation of the lines my mother and I used in our respective artistic practices, connecting the fragile family structure to the artwork.
+I used the thread from a big bag of embroidery floss remnants I inherited from my mother, connecting the fragile family structure to the artwork.